 SSGM stands for self-service group management.

-For a lot of organizations, it is desirable that the day-to-day control of groups and group membership should be delegated to people in the business who understand the business context for that group and its membership.
-These people can be designated as owners, and administrators can define policies for what these owners can do with specific group types (for example security or O365 groups).
+For a lot of organizations, the day-to-day control of groups and group membership should be delegated to people in the business who understand the business context.
+These people can be designated as owners, and administrators can define policies for what these owners can do with specific group types (for example security or Microsoft 365 groups).

-In Azure AD, self-service groups work like this:
+In Microsoft Entra ID, self-service groups work like this:

-- Owners manage their groups, including membership request, through the access panel (myapps.microsoft.com)
+- Owners manage their groups, including membership requests, through the access panel (myapps.microsoft.com).

-- User make requests through the same access panel (with a business justification, if required)
+- Users make requests through the same access panel (with a business justification if required).

-- If the group requires owner approval then an owner receives an approval notification and can decide whether or not to approve or reject the request
+- If the group requires owner approval, then an owner receives an approval notification and can decide whether to approve or reject the request.